vesperix/libvxsdr/docs/source/host_settings.rst

 be used for network processing for data transport.

-Processor affinity for these threads is controlled by the following entries in the settings map passed to the constructor for the ``vxsdr`` class:
+Processor affinity for these threads is controlled by the following entries in the configuration map passed to the constructor for the ``vxsdr`` class:

 .. highlight:: c++
 .. code-block::